zmasek/shamrock/docs/source/usage.rst

 Client Authentication
 ~~~~~~~~~~~~~~~~~~~~~

-While it's easy to obtain a token from Trefle and use the library on the server, it becomes tricky
+While it is easy to obtain a token and use the library on the server, it is tricky
 when one wants to use it on the browser side.
 This is achieved by periodically obtaining a JWT
 token.